-As Williams' provost since 2011, Dudley oversaw operations that directly support the college's academic mission, allocating budgets and positions and undertaking strategic initiatives.
-He supervised the directors of Admission, Financial Aid, the College Libraries, Information Technology, the Science Center, Institutional Research, the Williams College Museum of Art and the Zikha Center for Environmental Initiatives.
-He was intimately involved in aligning fundraising efforts with the college's needs, including establishing priorities for Teach It Forward: The Campaign for Williams, which was launched in October 2015 with a goal of $650 million.
+From 2011-2016, Dudley served as the provost at Williams, where he oversaw operations supporting the college's academic mission, allocated budgets and positions, and undertook strategic initiatives.
+He supervised the directors of Admission, Financial Aid, the College Libraries, Information Technology, the Science Center, Institutional Research, the Williams College Museum of Art, and the Zilkha Center for Environmental Initiatives.
+He also established priorities for Teach It Forward: The Campaign for Williams, which was launched in October 2015 and raised more than $750 million.

-Dudley serves as a trustee and vice-chair of the board at Massachusetts College of Liberal Arts, the public liberal arts college for the Commonwealth of Massachusetts and a campus of the Massachusetts state university system.
-He received a gubernatorial appointment to that board in 2010 and became the vice chair in 2015.
-He also served as president of the Williamstown Community Chest from 2007 to 2009 and served on the board of that non-profit for six years.
+Dudley received a gubernatorial appointment in 2010 to the Board of Trustees of the Massachusetts College of Liberal Arts, the public liberal arts college in the state university system, and became the vice-chair in 2015.
+He served on the board of the Williamstown Community Chest from 2005 to 2011, and as president of that non-profit from 2007 to 2009.

-He is the father of two children, Nicholas K. (Cole) and Elizabeth K. (Ella).
+He is the father of two children, Nicholas (Cole) and Elizabeth (Ella).